openhealthcare/opal/doc/docs/guides/plugins.md

     $ opal startplugin yourcoolplugin

-### Adding Additional Functionality
+### Adding Discoverable Functionality

-Wardrounds, Dashboards and other plugins all add functionality in the same way and you can too!
-So the way we do this is very similar to the way django does models we add a file, for example wardrounds.py This has a bunch of wardrounds that all inherit from an object.
-We iterate over objects and get the one that matches our criteria when we want it, e.g. get me the wardround which has name === "our new wardround".
-Simple!

-To help you create your own, Opal has app_importer.py this contains the get_subclass which takes in the name of the module to look for the files and the name of the subclass we want and returns a generator.

-For example if you're creating a medicines plugin and you want a view which return medicines information, for you would create an object that allowed you to configure functionality probably called Medicine that you would expect to be subclassed, then the expectation would probably be that we would keep all our medicines in medicines.py so we would use get_subclass("medicines", Medicine) and this would let us iterate over medicines.
+A common pattern for plugins is to add functionality that other plugins or applications can use by inheriting a base class that you define in a file with a magic name.
+(In much the same way that Django provides models.)

+For example, if you're creating an appointments plugin that helps people to book and schedule appointments in clinics, you would create a base `Clinic` class that can be subclassed to create specific clinics.

+    class OutpatientsClinic(Clinic):
+        name = 'Outpatients'

+We can use the helper functions in `opal.core.app_importer` to autodiscover clinics in any Django app with a `clinics.py`

+    class Clinic(object):
+        @classmethod
+        def list(self, klass):
+            return app_importer.get_subclass("clinics", klass)

 ### Defining teams